 The companion museum to the National Air and Space Museum on the National Mall in Washington, the Steven F. Udvar-Hazy Center, which opened in December 2003, is in Northern Virginia near Washington Dulles International Airport.
 Among the many aircraft exhibits, visitors will find such history-making icons as the space shuttle Enterprise and the Enola Gay.
 Admission to the museum is free, although a fairly hefty daily parking fee is charged to park in the on-site lot.
 Other additional fees for special exhibits such as flight simulators and IMAX Theater movies are charged as well.Continue to 9 of 10 below.

 09 of 10

-Dotted across the Virginia landscape, several unique communities have been identified as Virginia Main Street Communities.
-Recognized for their hospitality, historic and natural attractions, architectural gems and more, these communities are fun to explore one-by-one or by combining several into a multi-day itinerary.
+Several unique communities dotted across the Virginia landscape have been identified as Virginia Main Street Communities.
+Recognized for their hospitality, historic and natural attractions, and architectural gems, these communities are fun to explore one-by-one or by combining several into a multi-day itinerary.
 The National Park Service's National Register of Historic Places and the Virginia Tourism Corporation offer a wealth of information about each town to help you plan an interesting self-guided itinerary.

 10 of 10

 Many of the wonderful seasonal festivals held throughout Virginia are free, especially those held in downtown areas and sponsored by communities or local organizations.
 While admission is often free, it may not be so easy to attend without spending at least a few dollars on tasty regional foods or unique handmade crafts.
 A small sampling of fun free festivals and events includes the annual President's Day George Washington Birthday Parade in Alexandria, Wolf Trap Holiday Sing-A-Long, and the summertime Virginia Highlands Festival.